-- method The method must be POST. - enclosure type The enclosure type (enctype) must be set to multipart/form-data for both file uploads and text area uploads.
-For more information about enctype, go to RFC 1867.
+- method The method must be POST. - enctype The enclosure type (enctype) must be set to multipart/form-data for both file uploads and text area uploads.
+For more information about enctype, see RFC 1867.

-This is a form declaration for the bucket "examplebucket".
+This is a form declaration for the bucket examplebucket.

 '''

 <form action="http://examplebucket.s3.amazonaws.com/" method="post"

-'''

-'''

 enctype="multipart/form-data">

 '''